TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                         are moved to outliers.
-See :ref:`clusterization_of_inlets` for more details. max_level               5               Maximal number of recursive clusterization levels.
+See :ref:`clusterization_of_inlets` for more details. max_level               5               Maximal number of recursive clusterization levels. create_master_paths     False           If set to ``True`` master paths are created (fast CPU and big RAM recommended; 50k frames long simulation may need ca 20GB of memory)
 =====================   ==============  ================================================================

 Stage **analysis**